NoushinN/reproducible_workflows/README.md

   * Evidence based decision making
   * Efficiency
   * Enable others to use our methods or help improve ours

+- Barriers to open and reporducible workflows <!-- Monica -->
+  * Directives
+  * Approval of management
+  * Data privacy

 ## Tools
 - Tools for reproducible workflows in the project life cycle
   * Data  <!-- Monica -->